-Pinellas County is recovering from Hurricane Idalia.
-This page, our Facebook and Twitter pages, and our local media partners will be updated regularly.
+As Pinellas County continues to recover from Hurricane Idalia, this page, the Ready Pinellas mobile app, our Facebook and Twitter pages, and our local media partners will be updated regularly.
 In the case of a fire, police or medical emergency, call 9-1-1.

 Evacuation Orders: None